 This induces a current in the rotor winding, which produces its own magnetic field.
 The interaction of the magnetic fields produced by the stator and rotor windings produces a torque on the squirrel cage rotor.

 One big advantage of a squirrel cage motor is how easily you can change its speed-torque characteristics.
 This can be done by simply adjusting the shape of the bars in the rotor.
-Squirrel cage induction motors are used a lot in
+Squirrel cage induction motors are used a lot in industry – as they are reliable, self-starting, and easy to adjust.

 Squirrel Cage Induction Motor Working Principle